darafferty/rapthor/docs/source/strategy.rst

 Rapthor parset.
 The options for this parameter are described below:

 ``strategy = selfcal`` (the default)
-    This strategy performs self calibration on the full field.
-It generally involves up to two cycles of phase-only calibration followed by up to 6 cycles of phase and amplitude calibration until convergence is obtained.
+    This strategy performs self calibration of the field in which the sky model is iteratively improved though calibration and imaging.
+The processing generally involves up to two cycles of phase-only calibration followed by up to 6 cycles of phase and amplitude calibration until convergence is obtained.

     .. note::

-        If an initial sky model is automatically generated from the data (see :ref:`auto_sky_generation`), the phase-only cycles are skipped.
+        If an initial sky model is automatically generated from the data (see :ref:`auto_sky_generation`), the phase-only cycles are not generally needed and are therefore skipped.

 ``strategy = image``
     This strategy performs imaging only; no calibration is done.
 As such, a file